auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 =======================

 When you create a subsection, it is set by default to release at the same time as the section it is in.
-Therefore, published content in the subsection visible to students at the date and time the section is released.
+Therefore, published content in the subsection is visible to students at the date and time the section is released.

-The following example shows how an subsection in the Scheduled with Section state is displayed in the outline, with a red bar:
+The following example shows how an subsection in the Scheduled with Section state is displayed in the outline, with a green bar:

 .. image:: ../Images/subsection-scheduled.png
  :alt: A subsection scheduled to release with the section